Obsessive–compulsive disorder: Notable cases

 John Bunyan (1628–1688), the author of The Pilgrim's Progress, displayed symptoms of OCD (which had not yet been named).
 During the most severe period of his condition, he would mutter the same phrase over and over again to himself while rocking back and forth.
 He later described his obsessions in his autobiography Grace Abounding to the Chief of Sinners, stating, "These things may seem ridiculous to others, even as ridiculous as they were in themselves, but to me they were the most tormenting cogitations."
 He wrote two pamphlets advising those with similar anxieties.
-In one of them, he warns against indulging in compulsions: "Have care of putting off your trouble of spirit in the wrong way: by promising to reform yourself and lead a new life, by your performances or duties".
+In one of them, he warns against indulging in compulsions: "Have care of putting off your trouble of spirit in the wrong way: by promising to reform yourself and lead a new life, by your performances or duties."

-British poet, essayist and lexicographer Samuel Johnson (1709–1784) also had OCD.
-He had elaborate rituals for crossing the thresholds of doorways, and repeatedly walked up and down staircases counting the steps.
-He would touch every post on the street as he walked past, only step in the middles of paving stones, and repeatedly perform tasks as though they had not been done properly the first time.
+British poet, essayist and lexicographer Samuel Johnson (1709–1784) had OCD.
+He had elaborate rituals for crossing the thresholds of doorways and repeatedly walked up and down staircases counting the steps.
+He would touch every post on the street as he walked past, only step in the middle of paving stones and repeatedly perform tasks as though they had not been done properly the first time.

+The "Rat Man", real name Ernst Lanzer, a patient of Sigmund Freud, suffered from what was then called "obsessional neurosis".
+Lanzer's illness was characterised most famously by a pattern of distressing intrusive thoughts in which he feared that his father or a female friend would be subjected to a purported Chinese method of torture in which rats would be encouraged to gnaw their way out of a victim's body by a hot poker.

-The American aviator and filmmaker Howard Hughes is known to have had OCD.
+American aviator and filmmaker Howard Hughes is known to have had OCD, primarily an obsessive fear of germs and contamination.
 Friends of Hughes have also mentioned his obsession with minor flaws in clothing.
 This was conveyed in The Aviator (2004), a film biography of Hughes.